sah4ez/signer/README.md

 ## About

-Simple signer or encrypter anything data.
+Simple a signer or an encryptor anything data.